 - Taking photographs to document any injuries your loved one has sustained

-Whenever appropriate, Mr. Miron will get Connecticut Adult Protective Services involved to ensure your loved one is removed from this harmful environment as soon as possible.
+Whenever appropriate, Jim will get Connecticut Adult Protective Services involved to ensure your loved one is removed from this harmful environment as soon as possible.
 He can also help you file a nursing home abuse lawsuit to hold all negligent parties accountable.

 Contact our Bridgeport Nursing Home Abuse Lawyer